 Accommodation prices are incredibly high in Reykjavik, but there are a few budget options available.
 If you’re curious about where to stay in Reyjkavik, check out our top recommendations:

 Airbnb — Airbnb is a great option for budget travellers as their prices in Reykjavik can be much more agreeable to those who want to save some money.
-There are plenty of private rooms available and some private apartments, as well, however, those are going to be much more expensive.
+There are plenty of private rooms available such as this luxurious room downtown.
 Click here to browse Airbnbs in Reykjavik

 Loft HI Hostel — If you’re travelling solo or on a tight budget, then this hostel is an excellent choice for you!
 They have a range of both dorm and private rooms available along with great common areas to meet other travellers.
 It is also one of the most affordable accommodation options in Reykjavik.
 Click here to see their latest prices

 Reykjavik Treasure B&B — If you’re looking for something a little bit more than an Airbnb or a hostel without completely breaking the bank, then this cosy B&B is a great choice for you!
 They have a number of comfortable and clean rooms available (all with ensuite!) and a hearty breakfast included in the nightly rate.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse more Reykjavik Hotels!

 It can be difficult to visit Reykjavik on a budget, but it definitely can be done!
 There plenty of options throughout the city ensuring that even the most broke of backpackers can enjoy Iceland’s charming capital.

 Are you planning a Reykjavik one day itinerary?
 Are you wondering how to visit Reykjavik on a budget?
 Let us know in the comments below!